comic-xr/CoMIC/security/FR based Authentication/README.md

 # VR User Authenticaion with Federated Learning

-This repository contains code used for Federated Learning Based User Authentication in VR
+This repository contains code used for Federated Learning Based User Authentication in VR.

+The dataset is available upon request.

 ## Repositories Utilized in this Project